 Campaigns can integrate service delivery partially and incrementally with the PHC system to reach a strategic balance of interventions delivered via the PHC system and independent campaigns.
 Where possible, developing an The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of int readiness framework is critical to transition delivery of some or all campaign-based services into PHC systems.
 It is important to assess experiences and opportunities, entry points, and drivers of integrating delivery of campaign interventions with the PHC system.
 It is also important to assess the processes, best practices, health outcomes, and (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative of integrated delivery of campaign interventions with the PHC system.

-This brief introduces the concept of transitioning independent delivery of donor and/or government funded campaign interventions to integrated delivery through the PHC system, contributes to discussions among countries, donors, implementing partners, and other stakeholders about the benefits and tradeoffs of integrating delivery of campaign interventions with PHC, summarizes the lessons learned from experiences and highlights the evidence gaps.
+This brief introduces the concept of transitioning independent delivery of donor and/or government funded campaign interventions to integrated delivery through the PHC system, contributes to discussions among countries, donors, implementing partners, and other stakeholders about the benefits and tradeoffs of integrating delivery of campaign interventions with PHC, summarizes the An insight on how to adjust what is being done based on experience or learning (describing what was learned and by whom (at what levels). from experiences and highlights the evidence gaps.